Spudley/isasite/README.md

 Since this isn't a real system, the plan is to simply have URLs that can be called manually to do these tasks.

+### The code

+As this is a Symfony app, most of the relevant code files are in the `src` directory.